nhsbsa/nhsbsa-digital-playbook/src/how-to-contribute/playbook-content.md

 ## What shouldn't be in the playbook?

 * Confidential information
-  This includes:
-  * Personally Identifiable Information such as names and email addresses Provide links to confidential content on the NHSBSA intranet (The Hub)
+  This includes Personally Identifiable Information such as names and email addresses Provide links to confidential content on the NHSBSA intranet (The Hub)
 * Project specific information
   Every project team maintains their own project documentation.
 This is not that.
 * In depth analysis and decision logs
   The playbook contains how we do things, now.
-It doesn't need to say how we got there
+It doesn't need to say how we got there.

 ## How do I decide?